Hnivel/Hnivel/README.md

-# Hi!
-Welcome to my GitHub profile!
+# Welcome to my profile!

 ## About Me
 - 🎓 I’m currently a student at **Ho Chi Minh University of Technology (Computer Science - Honors Program).**